vecin2/em_automation/README.md

 If the path provide already exist the user will prompt for confirmation to override that path.

+# Menu
+To be able to select a template a file with same name as template must exist under the folder `menu` which is a subfolder of `SQL_TEMPLATESPATH`.

+Windows users can create a template shortcut within the `menu` folder, although the must ensure the names match.

+For windows shortcuts to work the application removes `.lnk` from files put into the `menu` folder.
 # Template Design
 By convention the all the SQL should be written in uppercase.
 Variables and lower case and in snake case (variable_names)